SC-MasoudAhmadi/SitecoreUpgradeAssist/README.md

 Frameworks list
 -------------------

-To add support for new Sitecore version upgrade add new [sitecoreVersion].xml in Src/SitecoreUpgradeAssist/Wheelbarrowex/Configs/VersionConfigs/
+To add support for new Sitecore version upgrade, add new [sitecoreVersion].xml in Src/SitecoreUpgradeAssist/Wheelbarrowex/Configs/VersionConfigs/
-The new config can be copy of the 9.3.0.xml and update the package versions and dotnet framework version.
+The new config can be a copy of the 9.3.0.xml and update the required package versions and dotnet framework version.
-Update SitecoreVersions.xml with new filed to enable the new sitecore upgrade Where to get Id for new framework?
+Update SitecoreVersions.xml with a new tag to add the version to the Sitecore Version select combobox.
+Where to get Id for new framework?
 I get it via runtime (change one project's framework in visual studio project properties and get it's Id in debug mode).

 How to debug visual studio extension